Educator of Exceptional Needs:

 The PASS grant provides supplementary materials at no cost for students who are accepted into the program if they are a teacher employed by a school system or special education planning district in Indiana.

-In addition, PASS will make hotel reservations and pay for lodging costs for students who live more than fifty miles (one-way) from where weekend seminars are held (must be employed by a Indiana school system or special education planning district).
+In addition, PASS will make hotel reservations and pay for lodging costs for students who live more than seventy-five miles (one-way) from where weekend seminars are held (must be employed by a Indiana school system or special education planning district).

 These benefits are subject to change each grant year.